Tuesday, August 15

 We are reimagining the LMA exhibit hall.
 Goodbye pipe and drape, and hello new and modern.
 The new showcase will feature high-top cocktail tables and big screen monitors.
 We’re creating a hip and cool setting that is more inviting and engaging.
 Check it out and learn about the new and exciting products and services that are available to help you grow your business.

-3:30 PM – 5:00 PM: Revenue Stages – Join us in the exhibit hall for three back-to-back revenue stage presentations.
+3:30 PM – 5:00 PM: Emerging Technology Stages – Join us in the demo area for three back-to-back emerging technology stage presentations.
 Each will last 25 minutes.
-Moderated by Jed Williams, Chief Innovation Officer, Local Media Association
+Moderated by Jed Williams, Chief Innovation Officer, Local Media Association.

 This session will feature a case study from a smaller market that has successfully implemented an OTT strategy.
 They will share information on pricing, expenses, marketing, and more.

-4:30 PM: Revenue Stage – Voice Assistants – A Look into the Future
+4:00 PM: Emerging Technology Stage – Voice Assistants – A Look into the Future

 Can you make money with voice assistants such as Alexa or Google Home?
 Find out how media companies are experimenting in these areas and where the most opportunity is for the future.